 New Zealand felt alienating to her upon returning from her studies, but it was then, in 1908, that she began writing short stories.
 Her stories depicted ordinary lives in a bold and powerful way.
 Some didn’t have neat endings; others were left open-ended for the reader to puzzle out.
 Her first collection of stories was published in 1911, titled In a German Pension.

-An odd rivalry percolated between her and Virginia Woolf, who once said of Mansfield had produced, “I was jealous of her writing.
+An odd rivalry percolated between her and Virginia Woolf, who once said of the work Mansfield had produced, “I was jealous of her writing.
 The only writing I have ever been jealous of.”
-But on the other hand Woolf wrote, “The more she is praised, the more I am convinced she is bad.”
+On the other hand Woolf wrote, “The more she is praised, the more I am convinced she is bad.”
 However, though Mansfield and Woolf have long been painted as bitter rivals, they were actually quite close as friends and as writing colleagues.

 In her brief life, Mansfield had a great many lovers, both male and female; her bisexuality was known to her from adolescence.
 Her most tumultuous relationship was with the man with whom she had a long love affair and then married, John Middleton Murry, whom she met in his capacity as an editor of a magazine to which she submitted work.